sebber1140/Captr_MacOS/OBS_SETUP.md

-# OBS Setup
+# OBS Setup for Captr

-These are instructions on setting up OBS (Open Broadcaster Software) to record screen activity for creating the multimodal computer dataset.
+These are instructions on setting up OBS (Open Broadcaster Software) to work with Captr for screen recording.

 ## Installation